Odizinne/AutoSceneSwitcher/README.md

 - Set IP/Port

-If you are using Streamlabs on the same machine as AutoSceneSwitcher, do not modify them.
+In most case you should not modify them.
+Only useful if you're running Streamlabs and AutoSceneSwitcher on different devices.

 Defaults:
 `IP`: 127.0.0.1
 `port`: 59650